Tessa’s Recipe Rundown

 Taste: A perfect accompaniment to any soup!
 So much better than crackers.

 Texture: Crusty on the outside, soft and fluffy inside.
-When you get a creamy soup inside, everything just becomes that much more magical.
+When you add a creamy soup inside, it’s the ultimate cozy comfort meal.

-Pros: Make restaurant-quality food at home and have the best soup experience of your life!!
+Why You’ll Love This Recipe: Restaurant-quality food at home, for the best soup experience of your life!

 This post may contain affiliate links.
 Read our disclosure policy.

-What will you fill your homemade Bread Bowl with?
+What will you fill your Bread Bowl with?

 How to Make Bread Bowls